CenturyLinkCloud/PublicKB/Security/centurylink-cloud-guide-to-vormetric-dsm.md

 Vormetric provides enterprise encryption and key management services that enable corporations to protect their data.
 Vormetric addresses industry compliance mandates and government regulations globally by securing data in physical, virtual, and cloud infrastructures through Data Encryption, Key Management, Access Policies, Privileged User Control, and Security Intelligence.
 Customers should refer to our Knowledge Base article titled [Getting Started with Vormetric Data Security Manager](../Marketplace/Getting Started Guides/getting-started-vormetric-data-security-manager.md) for more information.

 ### Prerequisites
-* A CenturyLink Cloud Account
+* A Lumen Cloud Account
 * Vormetric DSM Licenses
 * Vormetric DSM Deployed into your account in a [dedicated network vlan](../Network/CenturyLink Cloud/creating-and-deleting-vlans.md).
 Customers leveraging an account hierarchy are advised to place the DSM in the parent account as multi-tenant capabilities of the DSM allow for logical separation of policies, key, security administrators.

 ### General Notes
 * Vormetric customers should always refer to vendor product documentation and [online support](//help.vormetric.com) tools.
-This guide is focused on delivering CenturyLink Cloud specific considerations and steps with video tutorials for the baseline configuration of a DSM appliance.
+This guide is focused on delivering Lumen Cloud specific considerations and steps with video tutorials for the baseline configuration of a DSM appliance.

 ### DNS Services
 DNS resolution is crucial to a successful implementation as all communications between the DSM and every agent, and between the DSM and failover DSM units relies on DNS resolution.
 Ensure assigned hostnames and DNS records exists for DSMs and server systems in all associated DNS servers and that the fully qualified domain name for the DSMs and server systems are entered in the DSM units and servers systems during the Vormetric setup and/or configuration. **DNS names are case sensitive.
 It is imperative that this is taken into account when registering hosts and configuring DNS services.**

 ### Network Connectivity
-Customers are encouraged to place their DSM in a secure isolated vlan on the CenturyLink Cloud.
+Customers are encouraged to place their DSM in a secure isolated vlan on the Lumen Cloud.
 This provides maximum security and control of inbound and outbound TCP and UDP ports used in the delivery of encryption services.

 ![Network Overview](../images/centuryLink-cloud-guide-to-vormetric-DSM-03.png)